The Sea School sails out of Moreton Bay, delivering fun and adventurous marine expeditions that achieve practical and meaningful learning outcomes.

 Creative Approaches to Group Work Training – for Human Services workers including Educators, Youth Leaders and Facilitators

-Our past training programs include those that were delivered for:
+We are proud of all our past training programs, which include those delivered for:

 “I felt safe and comfortable at all times when aboard each boat because there was always a leader who knew what they were doing.”